priyankash-citrix/terraform-cloud-scripts/azure/cloud_native/README.md

 **Note:** `terraform refresh` is needed to make sure terraform updates it's state information correctly so that the destroy happens in a correct order handling the dependencies for each entity.

+For more information on Cloud Native Deployments, please see [Citrix Ingress Controller GitHub](https://github.com/citrix/citrix-k8s-ingress-controller)